-Performed by writer, performer and sound artist Melanie Wilson, this monologue in thirteen parts and multiple voices follows an alternating structure between historical fictions and abstract texts, and incorporates exquisite details of archival photographs, creating an event which spirals slowly into the black hole at the centre of an extraordinary object.
+Performed by writer, performer and sound artist Melanie Wilson, this monologue in 13 parts and multiple voices follows an alternating structure between historical fictions and abstract texts, and incorporates exquisite details of archival photographs, creating an event that spirals slowly into the black hole at the centre of an extraordinary object.

 Chris Sharp (b.
 1974, USA) lives and works in Paris.
 His writing has appeared in Art Review, frieze, Kaleidoscope, Art Monthly, among other magazines.
-He recently co-curated with Joanna Fiduccia The Zero Budget Biennial,, and he is currently co-curating with Gianni Jetzer Under Destruction, a survey of destruction in contemporary art, which will take place at the Tinguely Museum, Basel from October 2010 to January 2011 and the Swiss Institute, New York from March to April 2011, and preparing A Necessarily Incomplete Anthology of Withdrawal, to be published by Archive Books, Berlin, in 2011.
+He co-curated with Joanna Fiduccia The Zero Budget Biennial,, and co-curated with Gianni Jetzer Under Destruction, a survey of destruction in contemporary art, which took place at the Tinguely Museum, Basel from October 2010 to January 2011 and the Swiss Institute, New York from March to April 2011, and prepared A Necessarily Incomplete Anthology of Withdrawal, published by Archive Books, Berlin, in 2011.

 Melanie Wilson is an award-winning writer, performer and sound artist based in London.
 She makes performances, installations and sound walks that live in theatre and cinema spaces and in the street.
 Her solo work includes ‘Simple Girl’, ‘Iris Brunette’, ‘Mari Me Archie’, ‘The View From Here’ and ‘every minute, always’ and has been presented nationally and internationally.
 She has collaborated with Rotozaza, Coney, Clod Ensemble, Shunt, Chris Goode, Boilerhouse, A2, Peter Arnold and Abigail Conway.
 She is currently a BAC Supported Artist and her work is produced by Fuel Theatre.